infor-cloud/xtendm3/docs/documentation/api-specification/database-api.md

 ### Update multiple records
 Updating multiple records is not much different from updating once specific record.
-The only difference would be the method called and the number of keys that are used for reading the records
+The only difference would be the method called and the number of keys that are used for reading the records.

 Example: